leanprover/fp-lean/functional-programming-lean/src/type-classes/pos.md

 ```

 For `Pos`, the `OfNat` instance should work for _any_ `Nat` other than `Nat.zero`.
+Another way to phrase this is to say that for all natural numbers `n`, the instance should work for `n + 1`
+Just as names like `α` automatically become implicit arguments to functions that Lean fills out on its own, instances can take automatic implicit arguments.
-This can be done using an automatic implicit argument to the instance that stands for any `Nat`, and defining the instance on a `Nat` that's one greater:
+In this instance, the argument `n` stands for any `Nat`, and the instance is defined for a `Nat` that's one greater:
 ```Lean
 {{#example_decl Examples/Classes.lean OfNatPos}}
 ```